 Kanyadan, Panigrahan and Saptpadi are the necessary ceremonies of Hindu marriage which should be performed.
-However Section 7 of the Hindu Marriage Act enumerates that marriage should be performed either by shashtric or customary ceremony of either party but where such ceremonies includes saptpadi the marriage becomes complete and binding when the seventh step taken.
+However, Section 7 of the Hindu Marriage Act enumerates that marriage should be performed either by shashtric or customary ceremony of either party but where such ceremonies include saptpadi the marriage becomes complete and binding when the seventh step is taken.
 Marriage performed without any ceremony is invalid.